 - Identifying the depth, breadth and quality of products and service offerings

-Additional consideration is given to bidder’s who demonstrate “Green” and Disadvantaged Business Enterprise and the ability to sell and service Canada and other international provinces.
+Additional consideration is given to proposer's who demonstrate “Green” and Disadvantaged Business Enterprise and the ability to sell and service Canada and other international provinces.

-The final evaluation is conducted using the “Bid Evaluation” form defined in the RFP.
+The final evaluation is conducted using the “Proposal Evaluation” form defined in the RFP.
 This form establishes a weighted scoring method and also provides for an optional “Cost Comparison.”
-This point-based system is used as a part of the final scoring and awarded Vendor determination.
+This point-based system is used as a part of the final scoring and awarded vendor determination.

-The recommendations of the Bid Review Committee are presented to the NJPA Board of Directors for final review and possible award.
-The NJPA Board has the final authority to issue or deny a procurement contract.
+Recommendations of the evaluation committee are presented to the CPO for final review and possible award.
+The CPO has the final authority to issue or deny a procurement contract.

 8) AWARDING VENDOR(S)